 - Increased chance of infection (from a shortage of white blood cells)

 - Bleeding or bruising after minor cuts or injuries (from a shortage of platelets)

 - Fatigue and shortness of breath (from too few red blood cells)

-Most side effects disappear once treatment is stopped.
-If you do have side effects, there are treatments that can help reduce them or make them go away.
+Be sure to tell your doctor or nurse if you do have side effects, as there are often ways to help with them.
 For example, drugs can be given to prevent or reduce nausea and vomiting.

 To learn more about chemo, see the Chemotherapy section of our website.

 Targeted therapy for pancreatic cancer

 As researchers have learned more about the changes in pancreatic cancer cells that help them grow, they have developed newer drugs to specifically target these changes.
 These targeted drugs work differently from standard chemo drugs.
 Sometimes they work when standard chemo drugs don’t, and they often have different (and less severe) side effects.
 (See What’s new in pancreatic cancer research? for more information.)

 Erlotinib (Tarceva) is a drug that targets a protein on cancer cells called EGFR, which normally helps the cells grow.
 In people with advanced pancreatic cancer, this drug can be given along with the chemo drug gemcitabine.
 Some people may benefit more from this combination than others.
 Common side effects of erlotinib include an acne-like rash on the face and neck, diarrhea, loss of appetite, and feeling tired.